spotify/scio/site/src/main/paradox/extras/Sort-Merge-Bucket.md

 Scio 0.10.4 specifically has a bug in the default String decoding behavior for `SpecificRecords`: by default, they're decoded at runtime into `org.apache.avro.util.Utf8` objects, rather than `java.lang.String`s (the generated getter/setter signatures use `CharSequence` as an umbrella type).
 This bug has been fixed in Scio 0.11+.
-If you cannot upgrade, you can mitigate this by ensuring your specificRecord schema the property `java-class: java.lang.String` set in the key field.
+If you cannot upgrade, you can mitigate this by ensuring your `SpecificRecord` schema has the property `java-class: java.lang.String` set in the key field.
 This can be done either in the avsc/avdl schema or in Java/Scala code: